piotrsobczakwro/gerrit/README.md

 # Gerrit configuration
+Gerrit on Rocky Linux:
-Gerrit configuration on Rocky Linux
+- installation of Gerrit on Rocky Linux
+- integration Gerrit with Jenkins

 ## Requirements
 * Gerrit Plugin